Triquanta/drupal-project/README.md

 * Modules (packages of type `drupal-module`) will be placed in `docroot/modules/contrib/`
 * Theme (packages of type `drupal-theme`) will be placed in `docroot/themes/contrib/`
 * Profiles (packages of type `drupal-profile`) will be placed in `docroot/profiles/contrib/`
-* Creates a default writable version of `settings.php`.
+* Creates a default writable version of `settings.php` suitable for a production environment.
 * Creates `docroot/sites/{{ site_name }}/files`-directory.
 * Creates environment specific `settings` and `services` files in the `docroot/sites/{{ site_name }}`-directory.
 * Creates site specific database settings outside the `docroot`-directory in the `settings`-directory.